dendibakh/dendibakh.github.io/_posts/contests/2021-03-27-Summary-of-contest-4-part4.md

 This decreases the work that needs to be done in `follow_edges` as well.

-Another idea is to convert `follow_edges` to a non-recursive function, but in this case our contestants noticed that this didn't have any performance impact.
+Another idea is to convert `follow_edges` to a non-recursive function, but in this case, our contestants noticed that this didn't have any performance impact.

 A third possibility would be to inline `follow_edge` in itself once.
 Nobody did it so we didn't follow this through.

-For this test we used CLANG compiler, but Intel's compiler has a nice feature where it can vectorize a function using OpenMP SIMD directive `#pragma omp declare simd`.
-It would be interesting to measure the performance impact of vectorization of this loop, but unfortunatelly we didn't use it in our tests.
+For this test, we used the CLANG compiler, but Intel's compiler has a nice feature where it can vectorize a function using OpenMP SIMD directive `#pragma omp declare simd`.
+It would be interesting to measure the performance impact of vectorization of this loop, but unfortunately, we didn't use it in our tests.